 However, it is challenging to construct graphs that can well handle the task properly.
 It should be carefully implemented with the consideration of the following aspects.

 \begin{itemize}[leftmargin=*]

 \item \textbf{Nodes.} One of the main goals of learning with graph neural networks is to assign nodes the representations.
 This results in that the definition of nodes largely determines the scale of the GNN models, of which the majority of parameters are occupied by the layer-$0$ node embeddings.
 Note that edge embeddings are usually either not considered or computed based on node embeddings.
 On the other hand, it is also a challenging problem to determine whether to distinguish different types of nodes.
-For example, in the collaborative filtering task, user nodes and item nodes can be modeling differently or considered as the same kind of nodes.
-Another challenging point is to handle concrete input such as some numerical features like item prices, which are always continuous numbers.
-To represent these features in the graph, one possible solution is to discretize them to categorical ones, which can be then represented as nodes~\cite{zheng2020price}.
+For example, in the collaborative filtering task, user and item nodes can be modeled differently or considered the same kind of nodes.
+Another challenging point is handling concrete input such as numerical features like item prices, which are always continuous numbers.
+To represent these features in the graph, one possible solution is to discretize them into categorical ones, which can be then represented as nodes~\cite{zheng2020price}.

 \item \textbf{Edges.} The definition of edges highly affects the graph's quality in further propagation and aggregation, along with the model optimization.
-In some trivial tasks, the data input of the recommender system can be considered as a kind of relational data such as user-item interactions or user-user social relations.
+In some trivial tasks, the recommender system's data input can be considered a kind of relational data, such as user-item interactions or user-user social relations.
 In some complex tasks, other relations can also be represented as edges.
 For example, in bundle recommendation, a bundle consists of several items.
 Then the edge connecting the bundle and item can reflect the relation of affiliation.
-Good designs of edges when constructing a graph should fully consider the graph density.
+When constructing a graph, good designs of edges should fully consider the graph density.
 A too-dense graph means there are nodes with extremely high degrees.
-This will make the embedding propagation conducted by a very large number of neighbors.
+This will make the embedding propagation conducted by a huge number of neighbors.
 It will further make the propagated embedding non-distinguished and useless.
 To handle too dense edges, sampling, filtering, or pruning on graphs are promising solutions.
-A too-sparse graph will also, of course, results in the poor utility of embedding propagation since the propagation will be conducted on only a small fraction of nodes.
+A too-sparse graph will also result in the poor utility of embedding propagation since the propagation will be conducted on only a tiny fraction of nodes.

 \end{itemize}